CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 **SD Connect** provides an interface for storing and sharing sensitive data.
-This service is based of Allas but we don't recommend it for other than sensitive data.
+This service is based on Allas but we don't recommend it for other than sensitive data.

 * [SD Connect instructions](../sensitive-data/sd_connect.md)
 * [SD Connect interface](https://sd-connect.csc.fi)